teyinlml/minliangliu.github.io/_pages/teaching.md

 * **M. Liu**, H. Dong, X. Lou, G. Iannucci, E.P.
 Chen, B.G.
 Leshnower, and W. Sun.
 2020. *Journal of Biomechanical Engineering*. [[Link](https://asmedigitalcollection.asme.org/biomechanical/article/142/11/111002/1086084/A-Novel-Anisotropic-Failure-Criterion-With)]

 D2.
 A probabilistic and anisotropic failure metric based on the Tsai-Hill theory.
 * We developed a probabilistic and anisotropic failure metric for ATAA risk assessment.
 We performed uniaxial tensile failure tests using aortic tissue samples of 84 ATAA patients, from which a joint probability distribution of the anisotropic wall strengths was obtained.
 Subsequently, we derived an anisotropic failure probability (FP) metric based on the Tsai-Hill (TH) failure criterion.
-The novel FP metric demonstrated better performance than isotropic or deterministic in discrimination tests,
+The novel FP metric demonstrated better performance than isotropic or deterministic indices in discrimination tests,

 <p align="center">
 <img src="https://minliangliu.github.io//images/FP.PNG" width="694" height="271" />